2017 NFB Scholarship Program FAQ

 July 10 through July 15, 2017 (dates will be confirmed by November 1, 2016): With the financial assistance of the NFB, all thirty finalists will attend the six-day Annual Convention of the National Federation of the Blind in Orlando, Florida.
-The winners talk with blind mentors employed in professional fields of all kinds and explore this largest-in-the-world yearly convention of blind persons.
+The finalists talk with blind mentors employed in professional fields of all kinds and explore this largest-in-the-world yearly convention of blind persons.
 The announcement of individual awards is made at the convention’s evening banquet on the last day.
 The thirty finalists depart the hotel the day after the banquet.

 FREQUENTLY ASKED QUESTIONS:

 The NFB has two award programs with similar names.
 Students cannot win both scholarships in the same year.
 What is the difference between the $12,000 Kenneth Jernigan Scholarship and the NFB Kenneth Jernigan Convention Scholarship Fund?

 - The $12,000 Kenneth Jernigan Scholarship is funded by the American Action Fund for Blind Children and Adults (AAF) in memory of the man who changed perceptions regarding the capabilities of the blind in this country and the world.
 It is the most prestigious scholarship of the thirty national-level awards in the NFB Scholarship Program.
 (To read or hear Dr. Jernigan's thought-provoking essays, go to www.nfb.org and follow the links from Topic Index to Banquet Speeches to Kenneth Jernigan.)

 - The NFB's Kenneth Jernigan Convention Scholarship Fund assists NFB members who need some financial assistance to attend their first national convention.
 See the January Braille Monitor for details.

 - Do I have to be an NFB member to be eligible for an NFB college scholarship?
 Do nonmembers ever win?

 You do not need to be an NFB member.
-Some of our winners, including some who won the $12,000 Kenneth Jernigan Scholarship, had never heard of the National Federation of the Blind before they discovered the NFB's college scholarship program designed specifically to help legally blind residents of the United States and Puerto Rico.
+Some of our finalists, including some who have won the $12,000 Kenneth Jernigan Scholarship, had never heard of the National Federation of the Blind before they discovered the NFB's college scholarship program designed specifically to help blind and/or legally blind residents of the United States and Puerto Rico.